kanilmari/vanillaTree/README.md

 - The config is simple and comes with easy instructions.
 It can be set for different modes, such as checkbox and icon displays, and manage how selections affect node relationships

-- It also switches theme automatically due to OS dark/light theme (style.css).
+- It also switches the theme automatically due to OS dark/light theme (vanillaTree.css).
 Also, it's animated, and remains sharp when zooming.

 There's even a ready-made Go server files (main.go + go.mod) to demonstrate its usage.

-Note that Go server is just an example, and you're free to use any server you want. :)
+Note that the Go server is just an example, meaning you're free to use any server you want.